tomasate/wprime_plus_b/README.md

 Python package for analyzing W' + b events in the electron and muon channels.
 The analysis uses a columnar framework to process input tree-based [NanoAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD) files using the [coffea](https://coffeateam.github.io/coffea/) and [scikit-hep](https://scikit-hep.org) Python libraries.

+## Processors

+All processors can be found in the `analysis` directory.

+General note: [coffea-casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html) is faster and more convenient, however still somewhat experimental so for large of inputs and/or processors which may require heavier cpu/memory usage condor is recommended (To do)

+#### ttbar_processor

+TTbar Control Region processor that applies pre-selection and selection cuts (two bjets + one lepton + MET), and saves unbinned branches as parquet files.

 ## Scale factors

 We use the common json format for scale factors, hence the requirement to install [correctionlib](https://github.com/cms-nanoAOD/correctionlib).

 The scale factors themselves can be found in the central [POG repository](https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration), synced once a day with CVMFS: `/cvmfs/cms.cern.ch/rsync/cms-nanoAOD/jsonpog-integration`.
-A summary of their content can be found [here](https://cms-nanoaod-integration.web.cern.ch/commonJSONSFs/)
+A summary of their content can be found [here](https://cms-nanoaod-integration.web.cern.ch/commonJSONSFs/).

+Implemented (`analysis/corrections.py`):
+* PileUP SF
+* BTag SF

+To do:
+* Lepton SF

 ### Setting up a coffea environment with conda